mmahmoudighaznavi/ads-tm-sentiment/README.md

 Deliverables:

-* When you have finished your code, print your notebook as a PDF and upload this document to Blackboard.
+* When you have finished your code, print your notebook as a PDF and upload this document to Canvas.
 * Commit your code and push the changes to GitHub so your instructor has access to the ipynb notebook file and any other code you create.